peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 **Returns:**

-* An arbitrary-precision binary float.
+* An arbitrary-precision binary floating-point number.
 If this value is positive zero, returns negative zero.
 Returns signaling NaN if this value is signaling NaN.
 (In this sense, this method is similar to the "copy-negate" operation in the General Decimal Arithmetic Specification, except this method does not necessarily return a copy of this object.).